LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_statements.md

 indicator: both
 ---

-This type of interaction is a straight-forward declaration by the bot that does not expect a response from the user.

 Statement interactions simply display information and then execute the next action.
 They don’t expect or wait for a user response.

 ### Text